roskakori/pygount/README.rst

 markers and can get confused when they show up inside strings.
 In practice though this should not make much of a difference.

-Pygount is slower that most other tools.
+Pygount is slower than most other tools.
 Partially this is due to actually lexing instead of just scanning the code.
 Partially other tools can use statically compiled languages such as Java or C, which are generally faster than dynamic languages.
 For many applications though pygount should be